goodblockio/decide-governance-engine/docs/ContractAPI.md

 - name `publisher`: the name of the account publishing the ballot.

-- symbol `treasury_symbol`: the treasury symbol the ballot will use to count votes.
+- symbol `treasury_symbol`: the group symbol the ballot will use to count votes.

 - name `voting_method`: the method of weighting votes.
 The list of available voting methods can be found in the [Ballot Guide](BallotGuide.md).

 - vector(name) `initial_options`: a list of initial options to place on the ballot.

-Required Fee: `30 TLOS`
+Required Fee: `30 SYS`

 Required Authority: `publisher`